MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

    > Before you start this task, ensure that the template deployment you started in the first exercise of this lab has completed.

 1. In the Azure portal, set the **Directory + subscription** filter to the the Azure AD tenant associated with the Azure subscription into which you deployed the Azure VM in the first exercise of this lab.

+    >**Note**: If you don't see your main tenant entry, click on the Switch Diretory link, select your main tenant line and click the Switch button.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Virtual machines** and press the **Enter** key.